 - A hard case and cleaning cloth is provided at a low price

 - Big size often leaves marks on face

 - Plastic lens makes them hard to clean sometimes

 Weight: 23g | Material: TR90 Nylon | Frame type: Full rim | Tinted Lens: Yes

 Moving further on with our list, we have Gamma Ray 003 glasses.
 Combine style, performance at an affordable price and you get the Gamma glasses.

-The Gamma Ray 003 is able to block out 60% of blue light and UV white light, just as any gaming glasses are expected to do.
+The Gamma Ray 003 can block out 60% of blue light and UV white light, just like you expect.
 In terms of helping prevent eye strain and fatigue, they lack behind the rest of the expensive models by a nick.
 But, Gamma takes that into account by making the price of these glasses very affordable and friendly.

 5. Gamma Ray Blue Light Blocking 0x Magnification

 Weight: 20g | Material: TR90 Nylon and steel | Frame type: Half-rim | Tinted Lens: Yes